ppy/osu-wiki/wiki/Beatmap_Spotlights/en.md

 After the conclusion of the Spring 2021 season, the project went on hiatus, which lasted until September 2021 when efforts of revival emerged, with ::{ flag=US }:: [pishifat](https://osu.ppy.sh/users/3178418) stepping down from his management role, and ::{ flag=TN }:: [Hivie](https://osu.ppy.sh/users/14102976) joining instead.
 In February 2022, the project resumed operating after some structural and team changes.

 In October 2023, ::{ flag=AU }:: [Crumpey](https://osu.ppy.sh/users/3518705) was brought up as a project manager to help out with general organization of the project.
-In November 2023 ::{ flag=TN }:: [Hivie](https://osu.ppy.sh/users/14102976) stepped down from managerial position.
+In November 2023, ::{ flag=TN }:: [Hivie](https://osu.ppy.sh/users/14102976) stepped down from the same role.

 ## References